MindaugasMozuraitis/GettingAndCleaningData_Project/README.md

 # GettingAndCleaningData_Project
-This repository contains R script, code book and datasets required for the Getting and Cleaning Data course project.
+This repository contains R script and code book required for the Getting and Cleaning Data course project.

-# run_analysis.R
+# Syntax in run_analysis.R
 * loads the required R packages
 * downloads the original datasets on a dektop, if the data folder does not yet exist
 * merges the training and the test sets to create one data set